ufcw_logo.jpg

 Frequently Asked Questions for meat, deli and seafood safeway members

-Our bargaining committee has been working hard to negotiate a new contract for UFCW Local 247 members working in the meat, deli, and seafood departments at BC Safeway stores.
-Despite six months of talks, Sobeys, who owns Safeway, has presented us with a wage offer that is less than 1% in some years.
-This is not good enough.
-We need to escalate our pressure on Sobeys to get a fair deal – and we need to do this well in advance of our next meeting with the company, which is set for October 11-14, 2023.
+Our bargaining committee worked hard to negotiate a new contract for UFCW Local 247 members working in the meat, deli, and seafood departments at BC Safeway stores.
+Over six months of talks, Sobeys, who owns Safeway, had only presented us with a wage offer that was less than 1% in some years.
+This was not good enough.

 If anyone is not receiving our updates, tell them to get connected with us by sending an email to ufcw@ufcw247.com or phoning toll-free 1-800-667-2205 and provide their full name, employee number, store number, email address, and cell phone number.